What is Little Books & Little Cooks?

 - Families receive free materials and books to complete additional enrichment activities at home.

 For Clark County residents, Little Books & Little Cooks is one of many parenting programs and workshops available for families with young children.
 For more information, visit Partners in Parenting's full website.
+The Little Books & Little Cooks program is kindly supported by the Andre Agassi Foundation for Education.

 Upcoming programs and events: